OCSInventory-NG/OCSInventory-Docker-Stack/README.md

 > OCS_DBUSER : ocs <br>
 > OCS_DBPASS : ocs

-These values are the default values for OCSInventory, if you want to change, you must change the configuration in z-ocsinventory-server.conf
+These values are the default values for OCSInventory.
 After adjusting the docker-compose.yml, you can test the containers with docker-compose

 > cd OCSInventory-Docker-Stack <br>